 5-6-7-8.
 Red Chili Powder, Kitchen King Masala, Coriander Powder, And Cumin Powder

 Now is the time to add red chili powder, kitchen king masala (or garam masala), coriander powder, and cumin powder.
 Before doing so, either turn off the flame or reduce it to the lowest.
-These spices have to be lightly fried at low temperature.
+These spices have to be lightly fried at low temperatures.

 You may read all about kitchen king masala here.
-The other option is to use garam masala which in my opinion should be avoided.
-The traditional North Indian garam masala is a different mix of spices and is used in the cooking differently.
+The other option is to use garam masala, which in my opinion should be avoided.
+The traditional North Indian garam masala is a different mix of spices and is used in cooking differently.
 Unfortunately, the commercial producers of garam masala have changed the spice mix, but they still call it garam masala.
 You may like to read about traditional garam masala and how it is to be used.

 9-10.
 Tomatoes And Chopped Green Chilies

 Now turn the flame back on and add peeled & finely chopped tomatoes and chopped green chilies.
 Tomatoes need to be cooked until the oil starts separating.

 If the recipe permits, use homemade tomato purée instead of chopped tomatoes.
 Your curry will be healthier.

 After the tomatoes are done, add turmeric powder dissolved in a little water.
 This will add a yellow-orange color to the curry.
 Cook everything for another minute or two.
 When the turmeric water has disappeared, you are ready for the next step.

 If you are making a dry curry, you can proceed with adding vegetables or mushrooms, etc.